The Queensland Police and Council are responsible for responding to complaints regarding abandoned vehicles.

 Council's commitment to supporting resident families is reflected in the provision and support of local child care services.

-Initial enquiries to take out Australian citizenship are to be made to the Department of Immigration and Multicultural Affairs, Phone 13 18 81.
+Initial enquiries to take out Australian citizenship are to be made to the Department of Immigration and Border Protection, Phone 131 880.